pulumi/docs/reference/organizing-stacks-projects.md

 ## Micro-Stacks

 At the other end of the spectrum is a pattern we call _micro-stacks_.
 This is the moral equivalent to microservices, only in project and stack form.
-In this model, a project is broken into separately managed pieces, often across different dimensions.
+In this model, a project is broken into separately managed smaller projects, often across different dimensions.
 This approach has several advantages:

 * **Independence.** Although Pulumi can diff changes and make only those updates mandated by a code edit,